Shooting victims remembered: ‘The loss is incalculable’ | WTOP

 JOYCE FIENBERG: ‘MAGNIFICENT, GENEROUS, CARING’

-Dr. Gaea Leinhardt, who was Fienberg’s research partner for decades, said she is devastated by the murder of her colleague and friend.
+Dr. Gaea Leinhardt, who was Fienberg’s research partner for decades, said she is devastated by the death of her colleague and friend.

 “Joyce was a magnificent, generous, caring, and profoundly thoughtful human being,” she said.